 Fantasy Football Consistency + Boom/Bust Rankings Defined

-These rankings are the best in the industry because we use PPR scoring, evaluated only relevant weeks for quarterbacks and we define a boom, bust and startable performance different than the rest of the industry.
+These fantasy football rankings and stats are the best in the industry because we use PPR scoring, evaluated only relevant weeks for quarterbacks and we define a boom, bust and startable performance different than the rest of the industry.
 Here is a quick breakdown for each position.

 - Boom: Top-3